 For campaigns sent Via API, the Audience represents the total number of users who have been sent the update, as triggered by the API call.

-The Campaign results section displays the following details about the sent and delivery results of your campaign, depending on the type of campaign—Standard (one time and recurring) or Via API.
+The Campaign results section displays the following details about the sent and delivery results of your campaign, depending on the type of campaign—Scheduled (one time and recurring) or Via API.

 - N updates were successfully sent – the number of user devices that qualified for the campaign and were processed by Swrve’s campaign batch job.